Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 A crash effort begins to print millions of leaflets to be dropped on major Japanese cities warning of future atomic attacks.

 The decision to drop the second bomb is made on Guam.
 The date for dropping Fat Man is moved up to August 10, then to August 9, to avoid a projected 5 days of bad weather.
 This requires skipping many check out procedures during assembly.

 A seven-man Imperial Army investigation team (dispatched from Tokyo and delayed by aircraft problems) arrives at Hiroshima and circles the city by plane.

 Hirohito receives a report on Hiroshima from Foreign Minister Shigenori Togo, who calls for an end to the war based on the Potsdam Declaration.

 At Togo's request, Soviet Ambassador Naotake Sato tries to persuade the Soviets to mediate surrender negotiations.
-Soviet Foreign Minister Vyacheslav Molotov cancels the meeting, then announces that the Soviet Union is at war with Japan effective the next day.
+Soviet Foreign Minister Vyacheslav Molotov informs Sato that the Soviet Union is at war with Japan effective the next day.